 Be careful to consider all the pros and cons about whether or not you should keep working or quit your job to care for your aging parent(s).
 Obviously, you have to consider your own financial obligations as a large part of this decision.
 If you have a strong support group, like grown children or nearby siblings, it will be easier to continue working, as others in your family can handle your parents’ needs while you are at work.

 There might be times when one of your parents will require surgery.
 Hopefully, it is a procedure that can correct a health issue with a relatively short recovery period.
 If your parent needs to have surgery, you will need to be prepared and informed about things like length of recovery, activity restrictions and signs or symptoms caused by unexpected consequences of the surgery.
+Make sure you always have medical supplies, like cpap supplies, available to you.

 Get Extra Help